johnjmikucki/cleaningDataProject/README.md

 The other values in each row are the <strong>mean</strong> of the named measurements grouped by fields 1 and 2 described above.
 To strike a balance between usability and transparency, I've chosen to remove parens, replace commas, and <strong>not add the word 'mean' to every variable name in the table</strong>.

-The extracted group mean fields are:
+The extracted group mean/std fields are:
 <pre>
  [1] "subject"                            "activity"                           "tbodyacc.mean.x"
  [4] "tbodyacc.mean.y"                    "tbodyacc.mean.z"                    "tbodyacc.std.x"